 Most people — not just children — would succeed more if they took the time to implement these kinds of measures in their own lives.
 It’s not hard to see how having the right materials when they are needed would lead to better performance on homework, tests, and in school in general.

-The final important thing for parents to remember is that children learn by example, so while expectations and reminders are part of the process, showing them how organization can be enjoyable and lead to more positive outcomes so it should be a major focus in building this – or any – skill set.
+The final important thing for parents to remember is that children learn by example, so while expectations and reminders are part of the process, showing them how an organization can be enjoyable and lead to more positive outcomes so it should be a major focus in building this – or any – skill set.
 All people can learn to benefit from organizational skills; children certainly included.